zhumingcheng697/Backstop-Playwright/README.md

 ### The dreaded: _command-not-found_ error...

 Did you install BackstopJS with the global option?
 If installing globally remember to add that `-g` when installing with npm *i.e.* `npm install -g backstop-playwright`.
-If you installed *locally*, remember that the `backstop <command>` pattern will only be available to your npm scripts -- see the [local installation section](#local-installation) above for more info.
+If you installed *locally*, remember that the `backstop-playwright <command>` pattern will only be available to your npm scripts -- see the [local installation section](#local-installation) above for more info.

 ### Issues when installing